 - Reasons offered for not meeting your obligation

 - Whether you have been subject to the tax before

 - Circumstances you can’t control

 - Former penalties for failure to file or pay

-- Whether you should be expected to know about certain tax changes
+- Whether you should be expected to know about specific tax changes

-- Complexity involved with the specific tax issue
+- The complexity involved with the particular tax issue

 Foreign Income Exclusion, Tax Credit, and Housing Deduction